30 hosts in 26 years - Breakfast boss quits amid ratings battle; Aussies poach top talent

-TVNZ’s Breakfast is facing more disruption with the departure of its executive producer amid softer TV ratings; musical chairs and vacancies at our top media firms; the marketing power of the Football Ferns; Gossip godfather’s tasty new business venture.
+TVNZ’s Breakfast is facing more disruption amid softer TV ratings; musical chairs and vacancies at our top media firms; the marketing power of the Football Ferns; Gossip godfather’s tasty new business venture.

 In its almost 26 years on New Zealand screens, breakfast television has had a tumultuous ride – personality clashes, presenter outrages, competition that’s come, gone and come again, and rollercoaster ratings.